compose-spec/compose-spec/13-merge.md

 ## Merge and override

-Compose allows users to define a Compose application model through multiple Compose files.
+Compose lets you define a Compose application model through multiple Compose files.
 When doing so, Compose follows the rules declared in this section to merge Compose files.

 ### Mapping